eakucera99/OrbitScope/README.md

-A web-based application that visualizes real-time satellite positions and trajectories on a 3D Cesium globe.
-Users can interact with satellites, view details such as altitude and velocity, and filter them by categories like SpaceX, GPS, Weather, and more.
+OrbitScope is an interactive 3D visualization tool for tracking satellites in real time, providing a dynamic and immersive experience for exploring satellite orbits, categories, and details.
+Whether you're a space enthusiast, educator, or developer, OrbitScope brings the wonders of space to your fingertips.

 ## Features

+- **Real Time Satellite Tracking**: Visualize satellites orbiting the Earth in real-time.
+- **Satellite Details**: Click on satellites to view name, category, altitude, and velocity.
 - **Real-Time Satellite Tracking**: Displays current positions and predicted paths for various satellites.
-- **Interactive Satellite Details**: Click on satellites to view name, category, altitude, and velocity.
-- **Category Filters**: Filter satellites by predefined categories such as GPS, weather, military, etc.
+- **Interactive 3D Globe**: Powered by CesiumJS, explore the Earth and satellite paths with smooth zoom, pan, and rotation.
+- **Orbit Lines**: Toggle orbit lines for individual satellites to see their paths.
 - **Time Slider**: Adjust the time to see satellite positions in the past or future.

+## Screenshots

 ## Tech Stack

+- **Frontend**:
+- CesiumJS: For 3D globe and satellite visualization
-- **Frontend**: CesiumJS, JavaScript, HTML, CSS
+- JavaScript, HTML, CSS: For user interface and interactivity
 - **Backend**: Flask (Python), postgreSQL
 - **APIs Used**:
   - [CelesTrak](https://celestrak.com/): TLE data for satellites